PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 a fresh rebuild.

-The adjacent singleton-Reshape and stale NCHW-to-NHWC Transpose repairs in front of NHWC Conv inputs accept one shared `ModelIRGraphIndex`.
+The adjacent singleton-Reshape and stale NCHW-to-NHWC Transpose repairs in front of NHWC Conv inputs are now owned by `passes/conv_input_adapter_repair.py`.
+Their shared runner builds one `ModelIRGraphIndex`.
 Both enumerate only indexed `CONV_2D` candidates, obtain the adapter producer and exact consumer list from the index, rewrite the Conv data input through the indexed setter, and remove an accepted adapter through differential compaction.
-The primary and fallback pairs run through `_run_indexed_conv_input_adapter_repairs`, which builds one index for both repairs.
-The later standalone stale-Transpose cleanup remains outside that ownership boundary and builds its own compatibility index.
-Exact singleton shape, Transpose permutation, filter input-channel, single-consumer, and graph- output guards remain unchanged.
-Characterization compares the complete resulting ModelIR with the former explicit pair, proves one index build without legacy producer/consumer maps, exercises multiple matches, and preserves fan-out and graph-output adapters.
+The lowerer keeps private compatibility wrappers for both repairs and the runner.
+Primary and fallback execute the runner; the later standalone stale-Transpose cleanup remains outside that ownership boundary and builds its own compatibility index.
+Exact singleton shape, Transpose permutation, filter input-channel, single-consumer, and graph-output guards remain unchanged.
+The 104-, 122-, and 23-line owner bodies are AST-identical to the corrected lowerer predecessors.
+Characterization compares the complete resulting ModelIR with the former explicit pair, proves one index build without legacy producer/consumer maps, exercises multiple matches, preserves fan-out and graph-output adapters, and proves direct owner/wrapper fingerprint and statistic equality for all three APIs.

 The extraction audit added two atomicity characterizations for malformed source `shape_signature` metadata.
 Both raw repairs now materialize and require a